formancehq/docs/docs/payments/connectors/generic/explanations/how_it_works.md

   deactivate Generic Connector
 ```

-The Generic Connector is in charge of polling the data from the Payment Service Provider, and then it sends the data to the Formance Connectivity.
+The Generic Connector is in charge of polling the data from the Financial Service Provider, and then it sends the data to the Formance Connectivity.
 It polls the following data:

-- the list of accounts available in the Payment Service Provider and their associated balances and transactions.
+- the list of accounts available in the Financial Service Provider and their associated balances and transactions.
-- the list of beneficiaries available in the Payment Service Provider for payouts.
+- the list of beneficiaries available in the Financial Service Provider for payouts.

-## Integration with the Payment Service Provider
+## Integration with the Financial Service Provider

-The Generic Connector interacts with the Payment Service Provider by sending request formatted according to the [Generic Connector API specifications](../api-reference) and expecting responses formatted according to the same specifications.
+The Generic Connector interacts with the Financial Service Provider by sending request formatted according to the [Generic Connector API specifications](../api-reference) and expecting responses formatted according to the same specifications.

-As a consequence, it is necessary to create a service on your side that will interact with the Payment Service Provider and expose the data with the expected format.
+As a consequence, it is necessary to create a service on your side that will interact with the Financial Service Provider and expose the data with the expected format.

 The typical deployment of the Generic Connector is as follows: